The Best Banana Bread Recipe

 Instructions

-- Preheat oven to 350ยบ F. Spray a 9-inch loaf pan with baking spray or coat with butter and dust with all-purpose flour, being sure to shake out any excess flour.
+- Preheat oven to 350º F. Prepare a 9-inch loaf pan by one of these methods: by lining it with parchment paper, spraying the inside with baking spray, or coating it with butter and then lightly dusting it with all-purpose flour.
+(Make sure to shake out any excess flour.)
 Set aside.

 - Mix butter and sugar until smooth.
 Add mashed bananas and beat until well blended.
 Add eggs one at a time, fully incorporating after each egg.